-- It is difficult, even for a trained professional, to diagnose certain mental illnesses, and, therefore, it is important for you to not try to diagnose and/or label yourself. - This program/resource is designed to help you learn the warning signs for mental illnesses in yourself and in others; it is not designed to have you diagnose or identify specific mental illnesses.
+- It is difficult, even for a trained professional, to diagnose certain mental health disorders, and, therefore, it is important for you to not try to diagnose and/or label yourself. - This program/resource is designed to help you learn the warning signs in yourself and in others; it is not designed to have you diagnose or identify specific mental health disorders.